whaakman/azure-docs.nl-nl/articles/cosmos-db/time-to-live.md

 ## <a name="next-steps"></a>Volgende stappen

-Meer informatie over het configureren van de tegel om Live in de volgende artikelen:
+Meer informatie over het configureren van Time to Live in de volgende artikelen:

 * [Time to Live configureren](how-to-time-to-live.md)